dmitriz/aligna/examples/rules-reference.md

 - For production environments, use environment variables for runtime secrets.

+- See also: [Detailed Secrets Management Guide](../opinionated/rules-js.md#-secrets--configuration-management) for comprehensive workflow and implementation details.

 - WARNING: Never commit secrets to version control history.
 Consider using a dedicated secrets manager service for production environments.

 ## ⚙️ Configuration